Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/am_exits/am_samples.md

 ---

-    title: Delivered Access Management exit samples
+    title: "Delivered Access Management exit samples"
-    linkTitle: Delivered exit samples
+    linkTitle: "Delivered exit samples"
     weight: 370

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

-Axway delivers an Access Management exit sample, examsmp1.c, in the <span class="code">`<CFTDIRRUNTIME>/src/exit`</span> directory.
+Axway delivers an Access Management exit sample, examsmp1.c, in the `<CFTDIRRUNTIME>/src/exit` directory.

 ### Services provided by delivered sample